gulfiliz/gulfiliz.github.io/_posts/2025-10-20-against-pseudo-intellectuals.md

 title: A Manifesto Against Pseudo-Intellectualism — On the Most Dangerous People in the Room
 date: 2025-10-20
 description: Not a polite essay.
 A reckoning with the people who weaponize the appearance of knowledge while being its most committed enemies.
-tags: skepsis, post-truth, metaxy, filizinbetween
+tags: skepsis , post-truth , metaxy , filizinbetween
 ---
 My favorite word in English is “pseudo”.
 I seriously love it.